Deyna Castellanos: Club career

 On 26 January 2024, Castellanos was acquired by new NWSL expansion franchise Bay FC for a transfer fee.
 In the 2024 season, Castellanos appeared in 20 matches, starting 12, and scored 2 goals.

-Portland Thorns

 On 23 January 2025, Bay FC announced that they had bought out the remainder of her contract, making her a free agent.
 The next day, Castellanos was acquired by NWSL team Portland Thorns FC and signed to a two-year contract with a club option.
 She made her Thorns debut in the league's season-opener, starting and playing 87 minutes in a defeat to the Kansas City Current.
-Castellanos scored her first goal with her new club on 22 April, helping the Thorns beat NJ/NY Gotham FC, 4–1.
+Castellanos scored her first goal with her new club on 22 April 2025, helping the Thorns beat NJ/NY Gotham FC 4–1.

+In September 2026, having made 33 appearances for the Thorns across all competitions, Castellanos departed Portland on a mutual contract termination.
+Shortly afterwards she signed with Liga MX Femenil team Tigres UANL.